equk/ffox_profile_tools/README.md

 The purpose of this project is to provide a way to create new firefox profiles with security & privacy settings already preset.

-It also includes some style customizations using userChrome.css.
+It also includes some style customizations using `userChrome.css`.

 ## Usage